Cayley graphs of more than one abelian group: Group Theoretic Results

-\begin{cor} Any two regular cyclic subgroups of $\PGL(d,q)$ are conjugate by an element of $\PSL(d,q)$, provided that $(d,q)\not = (2,8)$.
-Also, if $n$ is even, then any two regular cyclic subgroups of $\Sym(n)$ are conjugate by an element of $\Alt(n)$. \end{cor}
+In particular, any two regular cyclic subgroups of $\PGL(d,q)$ are conjugate by an element of $\PSL(d,q)$.
+Also, if $n$ is even, then any two regular cyclic subgroups of $\Sym(n)$ are conjugate by an element of $\Alt(n)$. \end{lem}